Will Smith will perform at the BET Awards with Taraji P. Henson hosting. Here's what to know

 AP Music Writer

 NEW YORK (AP) — The 2024 BET Awards are fast approaching.
 Last year’s show celebrated 50 years of hip-hop with tributes to the genre’s earliest voices, late legends and new talent during a show packed with spectacular performances that consistently felt like a party.
-This year is stacking up to be just as exciting with award-winning performers — Lauryn Hill and Will Smith, anyone? — and presenters.
+This year is stacking up to be just as exciting with award-winning performers — Lauryn Hill, Megan Thee Stallion and Will Smith, anyone? — and presenters.

 Oscar-nominated actor Taraji P. Henson will host the BET Awards for a third time.